IBM/query-knowledge-base-with-domain-specific-documents/README.md

 The NODERED_BASE_URL may have additional region information i.e. `eu-gb` for the UK region.
 In this case `NODERED_BASE_URL` would be: `myApp.eu-gb.mybluemix.net`.

+In this Code pattern, we address the problem of extracting knowledge out of text and tables in word documents.
+A knowledge graph is built from the knowledge extracted making the knowledge queryable.

+This pattern demonstrates a methodology to derive insights with IBM Cloud, Watson services, Python NLTK and IBM Data Science experience.

 ## 5. Update the websocket URL in HTML code
 Click on the node named `HTML`.
 ![](doc/source/images/html_node.png)